anuj-ahlawat/ndps/README.md

-# Firebase Studio
+#school website

-This is a NextJS starter in Firebase Studio.
+This is a NextJS created website.

 To get started, take a look at src/app/page.tsx.
 # ndps